-You may have heard of Tangible® Hydra-PEG® and may be wondering if it’s right for you, or appropriate for patients with certain conditions.
+You may be wondering, what patients are right for Tangible Hydra-PEG?
+You may be wondering if it’s right for you, or appropriate for patients with certain conditions.

 Tangible Hydra-PEG has demonstrated that it can: